jmgurney/snapaid/README.md

 and not my GPG key, could now impersonate me, and make malicious changes.

 NOTE: The xz vs non-xz versions of some of the images are not able to be differentiated.
-Currently shorting rules should always put the xz version before the non-xz version.
+Currently sorting rules should always put the xz version before the non-xz version.

 NOTE: Only snapshots that have SHA512 hashes are included.
 This excludes most snapshots from 2015 and before.
-The tool could be updated to include SHA256, but not a priority currently.
+The tool could be updated to include SHA256, but not a priority currently, and most/all are not available for download.

 NOTE: Not all of the snapshots are in the database.
 Some snapshot names, like 11.0-RC1, don't contain all the info others do, and are not